About

 Belonging – noun: to feel safe, happy or comfortable in a place, situation or group because you are welcome and accepted.

-From 9-11 October, M&G QLD’s 2024 Conference will explore what it means to belong in all its many facets.
-We will examine how museums and galleries are embracing inclusivity and working with artists, collections, industry leaders and communities to drive positive change into areas of accessibility, diversity and equity.
-We will also unpack the real or perceived disparities that exist in society and how we, as a sector, can work smarter to overcome these and be truly inclusive and equitable cultural spaces that enrich, shape and benefit our communities.
+From 9-11 October, M&G QLD’s 2024 Conference explored what it means to belong in all its many facets.
+We examined how museums and galleries are embracing inclusivity and working with artists, collections, industry leaders and communities to drive positive change into areas of accessibility, diversity and equity.
+We also unpacked the real or perceived disparities that exist in society and how we, as a sector, can work smarter to overcome these and be truly inclusive and equitable cultural spaces that enrich, shape and benefit our communities.

-M&G QLD’s 2024 conference is designed to share professional experience and innovative ideas, enhance knowledge and build industry networks.
+M&G QLD’s 2024 Conference was designed to share professional experience and innovative ideas, enhance knowledge and build industry networks.

-Delegates will be inspired by the stimulating program of high-calibre keynote speakers, plenary sessions, workshops and master classes, and be able to take away actionable ideas to apply to their organisations.
+We aimed to inspire delegates through the stimulating program of high-calibre keynote speakers, plenary sessions, workshops and masterclasses, and for them to take away actionable ideas to apply to their organisations.

 Conference Program